Chairman and CEO of Universal Health Services, Inc

 Mr. Miller is a Trustee of the Penn Mutual Life Insurance Company, a Director of the Philadelphia Regional Performing Arts Center (the Kimmel Center) and Chairman Emeritus of the Opera Company of Philadelphia.

-At graduation of the College of William & Mary in Virginia, he was commissioned into the U.S. Army and served in the 77th Infantry Division, retiring with the rank of Captain.
+At graduation of William & Mary in Virginia, he was commissioned into the U.S. Army and served in the 77th Infantry Division, retiring with the rank of Captain.
 He served as a trustee of the William & Mary Endowment Fund and is a life member of the school’s President’s Council.
 He has received high honors from the college, including the William & Mary Alumni Medallion, the college’s highest alumni award in 1999; and the Clarke Medallion, the highest honor presented by the Business School, in 2007.
 The college’s School of Business relocated to the newly constructed Alan B. Miller Hall in 2009, and the Alan B. Miller Entrepreneurship Center opened in 2010.
 Mr. Miller also is a Horatio Alger award recipient and a member of the national Business Roundtable.

 Mr. Miller earned his MBA degree from the Wharton School of the University of Pennsylvania.
 He served on the Board of Overseers and on the school’s Executive Board.